SteveUnderScoreN/SMSpamConfig/README.md

 If using more than 100,000 queries per day register with the provider, consider using rsync and only use non registered services on spool filtering (registered on both) along with inbound weight SMTP blocking.
-These settings are designed to reject any mail from IP addresses that achieve a total weight of 30 or above when the source addresss is test by;
+These settings are designed to reject any mail from IP addresses that achieve a total weight of 30 or above when the source address is test by;
 - Checking that a valid reverse DNS entry (PTR) exists
 - Checking the address listing on any block list enabled for 'Incoming SMTP' blocking
 - Checking the IP address against the SPF record of the domain from the envelope 'Mail From' header (senderEmail(1))